DHTMLX/message/README.md

 Supported message types
 -----------------------

-jsMessage offers 3 variations at your disposal:
+jsMessage offers 4 variations at your disposal:

 - alert
 - confirm
 - notification ( message )
+- modalbox

 How to use
 -----------